lb3361/gigatron-lcc/README.md

 in an infinite loop because the spilling code must itself use `AC`.
 Instead, the GLCC code generator produces VCPU instructions in bursts that are packed on a single line of the generated assembly code.
-Each burst is in fact what LCC calls an instruction.
+Each burst is in fact what LCC calls one instruction.
 Bursts are produced by subverting the mechanisms defined by LCC to construct various parts of a typical CPU instruction such as the mnemonic, the address mode, etc. The VCPU accumulator `AC` is treated as a scratch